 When more than one rhetorical relation is detected for two segments, usually in occurrences of ambiguous or multiple cue phrases, all the possible relations are considered.
 Because of this, several discourse structures may be produced for the same text.
-In the worst case, when no rhetorical relation can be found between two segments, DiZer assumes a default heuristic: it adopts an ELABORATION relation, with the segment that appears first in the text being its nucleus.
+In the worst case, when no rhetorical relation can be found between two segments, DiZer assumes a default heuristic: it adopts an ELABORATION relation (which is the most generic relation), with the segment that appears first in the text being its nucleus.

-The discourse patterns and heuristics were produced by manually annotating and analyzing a corpus of 100 Computer Science scientific texts in Brazilian Portuguese, called CorpusTCC (Pardo and Nunes, 2003, 2004).
+More than 740 discourse patterns and heuristics were produced by manually annotating and analyzing a corpus of 100 Computer Science scientific texts in Brazilian Portuguese, called CorpusTCC (Pardo and Nunes, 2003, 2004).
 More details about this corpus and the knowledge extraction process to produce the patterns and heuristics can be found in Pardo et al. (2004).